 One of our Therapists will meet with you to find out more about your panic attacks, the concerns that you have about them and their impact on your life, relationships, responsibilities and self-esteem.
 They will also ask you what you would like to achieve through your counselling and then use this information to tailor a therapy programme to help you cope.

 You will begin by learning about anxiety and panic attacks, why we have them and their effect on our mind and bodies.
 This knowledge will place you in the strongest position from which to resolve your symptoms.

-You will then work with your Psychologist to identify the thoughts that are triggering your anxiety and where appropriate, develop alternative thoughts that are more accurate and helpful to replace them.
+You will then work with your Therapist to identify the thoughts that are triggering your anxiety and where appropriate, develop alternative thoughts that are more accurate and helpful to replace them.
 Over time these will induce feelings of balance and calm.

 The next step will be to identify the things that you are doing which are keeping you stuck and preventing you from resolving your difficulties (e.g. avoiding situations).
-Your Psychologist will then structure a programme that will enable you to gradually make changes here.
+Your Therapist will then structure a programme that will enable you to gradually make changes here.

 Click/Tap the thumbnails for a larger image